 Legacy iTunes backups accessibility - Any previous iTunes backups on a computer will automatically be displayed, giving the user immediate access to older text message data.

-Installation on unlimited computers - The program can be installed on as many computers as needed, either Windows or Mac.
+Installation on unlimited computers - The program can be installed on as many government office or agency computers as needed, either Windows or Mac.

 Discounted device activation pricing for large numbers of devices - There are licensing discounts and custom options for government organizations to accommodate large numbers of devices.